a-sh-dev/a-sh-dev/README.md

 ## 🪴 Hello〜&nbsp;&nbsp; <s>Is it</s> *It is me* you're looking for... &nbsp;🎵

-☁️&nbsp;  **I'm Angie, an experienced graphic designer who fell in love with coding.
-Recently graduated from Coder Academy Fullstack Bootcamp in 2022 and is pursuing a front-end development career.**
+☁️&nbsp;  **I'm Angie, a career changer with 10+ years of experience in the Graphic Design industry.
+Recently graduated from Coder Academy Fullstack Bootcamp in 2022.
+I absolutely fell in love with programming and aspire to pursue this career moving ahead.**

+🤩&nbsp; I'm very grateful to be part of the [*Seer*](https://seermedical.com) family and start my professional programming journey as an Associate Software Engineer.
+I hope to continue learning beyond web development and contribute to making a positive impact in the tech world.

 ---
 #### What I've been up to:

 - 💡&nbsp; Undertaking Harvard's [*"CS50: Introduction to Computer Science"*](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0) to deepen understanding of computer science's intellectual enterprises and the art of programming.
 I'm curious about how computer science works to ground my practical programming.
-- 🔭&nbsp; Exploring `TypeScript` & `GraphQL`.
+- 🔭&nbsp; Exploring `TypeScript`, `React-TypeScript` & `GraphQL`.
 - 👀&nbsp; Keen on learning `Python`.
 - 🌱&nbsp; New projects in the planning:
   - *"To-Do List"*, a simple web app to practice `TypeScript` with `React.js`.